AMReX-Microelectronics/Electrostatic/README.md

 ```>> ./<compile_binary> ../input/negf/all_around_metal```

 A folder named, `Exec/all_around_metal_test`, will be generated in which output will be written out.
-Location of this folder can be changed using `plot.folder_name` parameter in the inputs file.
+Location of this folder can be changed using `plot.folder_name` parameter in the input file.

 # Visualization and Data Analysis